Message of the day, and that comes from the freshly vaccinated!

-Welcome to the Guelph Politico Tip Sheet, a twice-a-week newsletter meant to “tip” you off about some of the important stuff going on in the Royal City.
-It arrives directly in your inbox on Tuesdays and Fridays.
+Welcome to the Guelph Politico Tip Sheet, a thrice-a-week newsletter meant to “tip” you off about some of the important stuff going on in the Royal City.
+It arrives directly in your inbox on Tuesday, Thursday, and Saturday mornings.

 The Politico Tip Sheet is open for anyone to subscribe, so if you know a friend or associate that might like to receive this newsletter, send it to them, and get them to click on the button below:

 Check out this COVID-19 vaccine resource information page produced by CFRU.

 You may not have notice, but the old reformatory on York Road was transformed into Arkham Asylum over the weekend for the Netflix superhero TV series Titans.
 (In case you didn’t know, Arkham is where all of Batman’s most famous adversaries are imprisoned.)

 The Sign Wars have reached Wellington County.
 Guelph businesses are being told to prepare their puns for battle.

 The City of Guelph’s request to people to stop putting up fairy doors and bird feeders in municipally-owned wooded areas has become a *slight* source of controversy.

 The University of Guelph and McMaster University are teaming up to look at the effect of stress in children caused by the pandemic.

 Guelph Police Constable John 'Tail Light' Teevens has been added to the list of Ontario police officers who were killed in the line of duty, albeit 75 years later.
 Teevens was struck by a drunk driver while directing traffic on Upper Wyndham in 1939, but he died as a result of the long-term effects of his injuries in 1945.